Ærø: History

-Renewable Energy & Technology
+Politics

+A local political party, Ærø League (Ærølisten), won the municipal election in 2005 getting one seat in the municipal council.
+The party was founded in 2004 by the former Centre Democrats member Ebbe Kalnæs.

+Renewable energy and technology

 Ærø is endeavouring to become self-sufficient in energy, its initiatives in renewable energy technologies gaining international recognition for the island as one of the world's leaders in this field.

 Already in 2002, three modern wind turbines had been erected with turbines whose wingtips reach 100 m above the ground. making the island around 40% self-sufficient in renewable energy.
 As of January 2013, the area of the island's large solar power plant was expanded from 18,365 m2 to 33,300 m2 as a result of an extension under the Sunstone 4 project.

 Ærø's three district heating systems of solar collectors have won international acclaim.
 With the recent expansion, the system in Marstal is now the world's largest solar collector system for heating.

 From August 2019, the island has been served by the E-ferry Ellen, an innovative low weight ferry for cars and passengers, powered by green electricity stored by on-board batteries.
 Built by Søby Værft, the ferry's design is well beyond state-of-the-art in terms of charging power and operating distance.
 It was partly funded by a €17 million grant through the EU's Horizon 2020 scheme.

 Transport

 Ærø is the only island among the larger Danish Baltic Sea islands that is not connected with a bridge, and road traffic is generally low.
 There are car ferry lines on four routes.

 Ferries from Fynshav (on Als) and Faaborg on Funen arrive at Søby near Ærø's northwestern tip.
 Twin ferries M/F Ærøskøbing and M/F Marstal operate on the route from Svendborg arriving at Ærøskøbing.
-The route between Marstal and Rudkøbing on Langeland was stopped for several years after January 2013 but since 2019 is once again operable using the M / F ÆrøXpressen.
+The route between Marstal and Rudkøbing on Langeland was stopped for several years after January 2013 but since 2019 is once again operable using the M/F ÆrøXpressen.

 Ærø also lies within a popular sailboat area, the South Funen Archipelago.
 Near Marstal lies the small Ærø Airport with grass runways.